Asteroid Software

 Though, apparently Fusion by VMware will run on both Intel and Silicon based Macs.
 I have not tried Fusion, myself, so can’t advise here.
 It is premium software.
 But if I do try it, I’ll report back here.

 I had initially tried a couple of the free ‘open source’ virtual machines and gave up (they might be better now.).
 Just too complicated to install (some YouTube videos do exist now to help with this).
-But if you’re fairly tech-savvy, you can check those VMs out via SourceForge, the best site for legitimate open source software.
+So, if you’re fairly tech-savvy, you can check those VMs out via SourceForge, the best site for getting legitimate open source software. - The VM software I have been using is Parallels.
+It is premium software, but may be worth the expense, if you want an easy installation.

 It provides a smooth virtual machine that is an interface between macOS and Windows where you can have Windows sitting on your desktop at any size like an app.
 You can then drag and drop files between the two desktops!